-And now imagine, as long as you talk, your pocket assistant will not only write down your speech but also converts those voice memos to text in minutes.
+And now imagine, as long as you talk, your pocket assistant will not only write down your speech but also convert a voice memo to text in minutes.
 Great!

 And what about the quality of the recording, you ask.
 The built-in iPhone microphone catches the sound even at some distance, but for better quality, it is better to keep it close.
 Alternatively, you can use the headphones, which are also equipped with a built-in microphone while driving a car.